lihaiya/linphone-iphone/README.md

 Linphone is an open source softphone for voice and video over IP calling and instant messaging.
-It is fully SIP-based, for all calling, presence and IM features.!!
+It is fully SIP-based, for all calling, presence and IM features.!!!
 General description is available from [linphone web site](https://www.linphone.org/technical-corner/linphone)

 ## License